●

 Nothing much has seemingly changed, yet the government are suddenly adopting the stance that if the pandemic hasn't quite yet ended, it's about to.

-On Thursday the face coverings come off, and meanwhile the unmasking of Bodge continues apace.
+On Thursday the face coverings come off.
+Meanwhile, the unmasking of Bodge continues apace.
 Today yet another revelatio...oops allegation of a rule-busting 'lockdown lock-in party' at n.10, this time on his birthday in 2020.

 Happy New Year ~ “Every new beginning comes from some other beginning’s end.” —Seneca (an old school stoic philosopher)

-A new year yes, however when it comes to the pandemic it feels like the same old.
-They're run out of lateral flow test kits but more will be found, the Omicron variant's effects look like being less severe than the others but another will come along, the English government hasn't announced increased restrictions but quite possibly will soon...it's all consistently unpredictable.
+When it comes to the pandemic it feels like the same old.
+They're run out of lateral flow test kits - but more will be found, the Omicron variant's effects look like being less severe than the others - but another will come along, the English government hasn't announced increased restrictions - but quite possibly will soon...it's all consistently unpredictable.

 The one crumb left on the table for us is of wedding cake.
 From 21/6 weddings will be exempted from the rule of 30.